jina-ai/faq/faq_main.md

 Only people having the `secret` can access the private Executors.
 If no

---public or --private argument is provided, then it is public by default. "
+`--public` or `--private` argument is provided, then it is public by default.

 ## How can I remove Executor pushed to Jina Hub?